andrastantos/exnterprise_rom_ram_board/README.md

-A 512kB ROM cartridge design for the Enterprise computer
+A 512kB RAM expansion design for the Enterprise computer
 ========================================================

 This design can be used to add up to 512kB of ROM as well as 512kB of RAM without using up any external connectors of the computer.